 We maintain stock ownership guidelines for our NEOs to further promote alignment of management and shareholder interests.
-These guidelines require that NEOs own Company stock denominated as a multiple of their annual salaries, which can be accumulated over a five-year period from the date of hire or promotion into an elected officer position.
+These guidelines require that NEOs own Company stock with a value denominated as a multiple of their annual salaries, which can be accumulated over a five-year period from the date of hire or promotion into an elected officer position.